What they do

 Education and training

-To become a power generation plant operator you may need to complete an Electrical Supply Industry (ESI) Traineeship with a power producer or a contractor to a power producer.
-The assistant unit controller, unit controller, or systems operator or systems operations technician traineeships usually take 24 to 48 months to complete.
-These traineeships range from Certificate III to Diploma level.
+To become a power generation plant operator you usually need to undertake an Electrical Supply Industry (ESI) traineeship with a power producer or a contractor to a power producer.

 Apprenticeships and traineeships